 I am a router table expert.
 I want to help other people make good decisions when purchasing or using a router.

 These mistakes (and their solutions) are not in any particular order of importance.
 However, they do include a lot of information that you can digest before you make your purchasing decision.
 I hope that your research will make you a better woodworker and a better purchaser in the future.
-The most common mistakes are as follows:

 - Getting hung up on a brand

 - Don't worry about drilling your insert